 Prior to the mercury porosimetry analysis, vacuum or flow degassing is used to remove moisture from the porous structure.
 Besides information on porosity obtained by pores located in the interior of the solid (intra-particle porosity), also information on the void space between particles (inter-particle porosity) can be derived.
 This type of data can be used to determine different types of density: bulk density, apparent density and eventually true density if all the available porosity can be adequately accessed during the mercury porosimetry experiment.
 Specific surface area information can also be derived from the mercury porosimetry measurement, but this information is much more reliable obtained from physical gas adsorption measurements using the BET analysis.

-The low and high-pressure mercury intrusion measurements are performed on the CE Instruments Pascal 140 and 440 porosity analyzer, respectively or a Micromeritics Autopore IV 9505 porosimeter.
+The low and high-pressure mercury intrusion measurements are performed on the CE Instruments Pascal 140 and 440 porosity analyzer or a Micromeritics Autopore IV 9505 porosimeter.
 The typical result of a mercury porosimetry measurement comprises a graphical representation of the mercury intrusion curve and extrusion curve and the corresponding pore size distribution accompanied by data on pore volume, pore size, density and porosity.